There was a time when layering skincare was simple. You cleansed, you toned, and you moisturized. In the daytime, you added sunscreen on top.

 — Ditto for oil- and water-based formulations.
 Water cannot cut through oil, so the water-based creams or serums must go on first if they have to do their work.

-— Layering your skincare products correctly makes sure that active ingredients have the chance to work properly.
+— Knowing how to layer skincare products correctly makes sure that active ingredients have the chance to work properly.
+Glycolic acid toner to banish dead skin cells?
+Immediately after cleansing and before a serum or essence.
 Hyaluronic acid?
 It needs to go under a moisturizer.
 Spot treatment?
 After the serums.

 So, properly layering skincare products is all about making your routine most effective and not rendering any of those precious lotions and potions useless.

-With that established, let’s discuss each element individually (with the understanding that we are putting everything on a freshly cleansed face!).
+With that established, let’s discuss each element individually (with the understanding that we are putting everything on clean skin!).
 Here’s your ultimate guide on how to layer skincare products.

 Toners and essences